WhWhat if the secret to boosting profits is hidden in plain sight?

 Fewer choices make for higher profits

-Less is often more.
+Less is often more, and the burden of choice is real.
 Having just a few menu items is really good for you as a restaurant owner, as it enables you to better control purchasing, reduce the amount of capital tied up in perishable ingredients, and allow the staff to focus on preparing a small number of items to virtual perfection.

 Parting thoughts

 To make a useful menu engineering matrix, you’ll need data.
 Specifically, the costs of producing the individual items on your menu, what their profitability is, and how often you sell them.
-We have software that can help you with this.
+We have software that can help you make these data-driven decisions.
+You can determine labor costs, identify popular menu items, track the cost of ingredients, and track restaurant profits, among other things.
 You use this data to fill in the boxes on the matrix.

 It’s important to remember that this isn’t a one and done process.
 Tastes change, competitors come and go, and your clientele can shift over time.
 You’ll need to regularly revisit your matrix and make adjustments to it.